eric-waldman/oclare-static/documentation/classroom.md

 ## View Class Data

 View Class Data displays all the data in a table, sorting numeric answers in the top most rows, short text answers below that, followed by long text answers.
-The columns are named by the names you’ve given the input fields in the lab, and are sorted alphabetically.
+The columns are named by the names you have given the input fields in the lab, and are sorted alphabetically.

 ![](https://lh3.googleusercontent.com/WYo8OxKiyFcKKf6zGH_AqW-QafJd6tGRRlfPXrne1HfIIm-PW3pvaE1t5zWVOMJIZ2-J2HmwbBi2j4VTtKQ0Wk5fb4p3R3f3ehEssaxCmboaOp5u3sdlowHS0fEDzzaXL8JkyHmY)